...

 ID: 284

 A photographer, painter, director of film photography.
-Lives and works in Lviv.
+Lived and worked in Lviv.

 Mykhailo Frantsuzov was born in 1956 in Lviv.
 His father, Mykhailo Ivanovych Frantsuzov, was an architect by background, even though he was a de facto photographer, too.
 From his father, he learned all the technical secrets of the photo craft, to further get more interested in photography as one of the possible ways for artistic expression.
 The artist's mother was a philologist.
 In 1975-1979, he studied at the Faculty of Architecture in the Lviv Polytechnic Institute.
 He studied in the same group as Andriy Sahaidakovskyi and Serhiy Bratkovskyi.
 In 1991, he entered the film-making faculty (majoring in film photography) at Ivan Karpenko-Karyi Kyiv National Institute of Theatrical Art.
 In the 1990s, he had some experience working in the film-making group of the Polish film director Krzysztof Zanussi.